numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 Benefits:

-- It will remove the "having to make a choice between the NumPy API and the Array API" issue for other libraries,
+- It will remove the "having to make a choice between the NumPy API and the array API standard" issue for other libraries,
 - The array API standard tends to have more consistent behavior than NumPy itself has (in cases where there are differences between the two, see for example the `linear algebra design principles <https://data-apis.org/array-api/2022.12/extensions/linear_algebra_functions.html#design-principles>`__